improve-ai/swift-ranker/README.md

 ## Improve Our World

-The mission of Improve AI is to make our corner of the world better.
+The mission of Improve AI is to make our corner of the world a little bit better each day.
 When each of us improve our corner of the world, the whole world becomes better.
 If your product or work does not make the world better, do not use Improve AI.
 Otherwise, welcome, I hope you find value in my labor of love. - Justin Chapweske

-## License

-Improve AI is copyright Mind Blown Apps, LLC.
-All rights reserved.
-May not be used without a license.